 Even if you haven’t figured out your permanent address just yet, you can still have a smooth move overseas with all of your belongings.
 If you are staying with a family member or in a hotel when you first arrive, think about renting a storage unit.

 The team at World Moving and Storage are professional movers who understand how big the move overseas is to your family.
-We work together to carefully and tactfully pack up your belongings and partner with a high-quality team in your new home to make sure the transition is smooth.
+We work together to carefully and tactfully, with our packing services, pack up your belongings and partner with a high-quality team in your new home to make sure the transition is smooth.

 Reach out to our team for more information about how you can prepare for your big move.